In major milestone, NASA Mars helicopter triumphantly survives first cold night alone

-There's something of a parent-child relationship between NASA's Perseverance rover and the Ingenuity helicopter.
+NASA's Perseverance rover and the Ingenuity helicopter have something of a parent-child relationship.
 The rotorcraft spent its first weeks on Mars tucked into the rover's belly, getting power and being kept warm.
 Now the ambitious chopper has survived all on its own through a brutal Martian night.

 Essentially, Ingenuity has moved out and gone off to college.